mavlhl/AirReceive-Repo/README.md

 AirReceive is an Android app for cross-device photo transfer—similar to Apple’s AirDrop.
 It can **receive** photos on Android (from iPhone browsers or other devices) and **send** photos from Android to an iPhone via the public gateway.

-This repository was originally scaffolded from [Google AI Studio](https://ai.studio); the README and project focus are now on **AirReceive** itself (photo transfer), not the generic AI Studio deploy template.
-The AI Studio banner and boilerplate instructions have been removed from this file.

 This repo contains two parts that work together:

 | Component | Role |